Board of Directors

 Mr. Childs is the retired Chairman of J.W.
 Childs Associates, L.P., a private equity firm that he co-founded in 1995.
 Previously, he was Senior Managing Director of the Thomas H. Lee Company from 1991 to 1995, where he had broad responsibilities for originating, analyzing, negotiating and managing leveraged buyout transactions.
 For 17 years Mr. Childs held various executive positions in the investment area at the Prudential Insurance Company of America, ultimately serving as Senior Managing Director in charge of the Capital Markets Group.
-He is currently a Director of Realm, LLC, Biohaven, KLEO Pharmaceutical, OMAX, JW Childs Asia Equities.
+He is currently a Director of Realm, LLC, Biohaven Pharmaceuticals, Kleo Pharmaceuticals, OMAX, JW Childs Asia Equities.
 Prior to their sale, he was Chairman of the Board of Kosta Browne, Sunny Delight and CHG Healthcare Services.
-Mr. Childs has a B.A. from Yale University and a M.B.A. from Columbia University.
+Mr. Childs received his BA from Yale University and MBA from Columbia University.

 Mr. Goor has helped lead and create, both from a technical and management leadership vantage, firms that have been sold to ICE/NYSE, Ameritrade, the NASDAQ, Nomura, and leading private equity firms, including Silver Lake and Bain Capital.
 He began his 20-year career building electronic financial markets as the Chief Strategy Officer of Datek Online Holdings Corporation, where he supervised all business development efforts.
 After Datek, Mr. Goor became co-CEO and CIO of Instinet, an institutional agency brokerage servicing the largest global asset managers.
 From 2010 to 2015, Alex was the Chief Information Officer of Interactive Data Corporation (IDC).
 Mr. Goor is currently is a trustee of Saint Ann’s School in Brooklyn and on the boards of Gain Capital, ACA Compliance and Insurity.
 He has served as a director on the Board of Directors of BondDesk.
 He received his Bachelor of Arts with a concentration in Mathematics from Columbia University in 1995, Phi Beta Kappa and Magna Cum Laude.

-Dr. Manion has 20 years of experience in drug development.
-He was Senior Vice President, Head of Specialty Development and Head of Japan and China R&D at BMS until October 2016.
+Dr. Manion has over 20 years of experience in drug development.
+He was Senior Vice President, Head of Specialty Development and Head of Japan and China Research and Development at Bristol-Myers Squibb (NYSE: BMS) until October 2016.
 He held leadership roles at BMS overseeing various therapeutic areas, including virology, immunoscience, neurology, cardiology, metabolic diseases, genetically-defined diseases and fibrosis since joining in 2005.
-From 2001 to 2005, he was Vice President of Clinical Development and Medical Affairs for HIV/AIDS at GSK.
+From 2001 to 2005, he was Vice President of Clinical Development and Medical Affairs for HIV/AIDS at GlaxoSmithKline (NYSE: GSK).
 He started his career at DuPont Pharmaceuticals in 1997.
-He is Board Certified in Internal Medicine and completed his Fellowship in Infectious Diseases in Ottawa, Canada, and a clinical and bench research fellowship at Massachusetts General Hospital and Harvard Medical School.
-Dr. Manion also serves on the Board of Directors of Celleron Therapeutics.
+He is Board Certified in Internal Medicine and completed his Fellowship in Infectious Diseases in Ottawa, Canada.
+He received a clinical and bench research fellowship at Massachusetts General Hospital and Harvard Medical School.
+Doug also serves on the Board of Directors of Celleron Therapeutics.

 Mr. Prieb is a technology entrepreneur with over 20 years of experience in business strategy, development, and operations.
-Prior to co-founding Kleo Pharmaceuticals, he launched, funded, and grew several digital media ventures including Saaspire, Kellogg Media Group, Qiosk.com and JibJab.com.
-Early in his career, he was a management consultant with The Boston Consulting Group, where he executed strategy and reengineering projects for large banks and financial institutions in Asia.
-He received his B.A. from Harvard University Magna Cum Laude and M.B.A. from The Wharton School, University of Pennsylvania.
+Prior to co-founding Kleo Pharmaceuticals Inc., he launched, funded, and grew several digital media ventures including Saaspire, Kellogg Media Group, Qiosk.com and JibJab.com.
+He was a management consultant with The Boston Consulting Group, where he executed strategy and reengineering projects for large banks and financial institutions in Asia.
+He received his BA from Harvard University Magna Cum Laude and MBA from The Wharton School, University of Pennsylvania.

 GREGORY H. BAILEY, MD

-Dr. Bailey has spent the last 15 years as an entrepreneur, executive and financier in the health care sector.
+Dr. Bailey has spent the last 15 years as an entrepreneur, executive and financier in the healthcare sector.
 He is currently Chairman of the Board at Portage Biotech Inc. and has served on the Board of Directors for 16 public companies.
-He is a former director and financier of Medivation Inc. (MDVN: NASDAQ) and co-founder of Ascent Healthcare Solutions, VirnetX Inc internet security (VHC: AMEX) and Duramedic Inc., a medical products company.
-Prior posts within the investment and financial services sector included serving as Managing Director of Gilford Securities Inc., Managing Director of Knightsford Bank Corp, Senior Managing Director positions at Viscogliosi Brothers and the LXV Prosperity Fund, founder and General Manager of the ABN Private Equity Fund, co-foundeer of EuroAmerican Mercantile Bancorp, and co-founder and CEO of V-Fund Investments, Ltd. Dr. Bailey received his Medical Degree from the University of Ontario before practicing for ten years as an emergency room Physician.
+He is a former director and financier of Medivation Inc. (NASDAQ: MDVN) and co-founder of Ascent Healthcare Solutions, VirnetX Inc internet security (AMEX: VHC) and Duramedic Inc., a medical products company.
+Prior posts within the investment and financial services sector included serving as Managing Director of Gilford Securities Inc., Managing Director of Knightsford Bank Corp, Senior Managing Director positions at Viscogliosi Brothers and the LXV Prosperity Fund, founder and General Manager of the ABN Private Equity Fund, co-founder of EuroAmerican Mercantile Bancorp, and co-founder and CEO of V-Fund Investments, Ltd. Dr. Bailey received his MD from the University of Ontario before practicing for ten years as an emergency room physician.

 VLAD CLORIC, MD